theclegginator/bamazon/README.md

 ### Module Dependencies
 The following Node modules are used (and are included in the package.json file):
 * inquirer - used for user interaction.
 Provides prompts and walks the user through required information for their commands.
-* dotenv - used for storing environmental variables for the users computer to run LIRI (database credentials in this instance).
+* dotenv - used for storing environmental variables for the users computer to run the app (database credentials in this instance).
 * mysql - used for providing SQL queries through Node.js on the bamazon database.

 ### Bamazon Customer: View Inventory and Purchase an Item